auraphp/system/README.md

 To run Aura under Apache or another real web server, add a virtual host to your web server, then point its document root to `{$PROJECT_PATH}/web`.

-The `mod_rewrite` module should be installed.
-That will allow you to browse to the virtual host without needing `index.php` in the URL.
+If `mod_rewrite` or an equivalent module is installed on the server, you will be able to browse without needing `index.php` in the URL.

 ### Remove the Framework_Demo Package